aasmah/TTToe/README.md

 ## Roadmap of Future Improvements

-#three aligned boxes to blink with the win score or line goes through.
+# I might make components in repo like board square game score.

-#reset board animation.
+#three aligned boxes to blink with the winning score or line goes through. ( color changing with interval css with call back again)

-#increase levels of game.
+#reset board animation. #increase levels of the game.  (may be a bootstrap  animation would help) with call-back intervals for the board to re-appear.)

-#increase the grid  squares and make 4 aligned to win.
+#increase the grid squares and make 4 aligned to win.( this would be the same way as we filled square in the exercise.)